Northern Edition

 Educated at Henley College, Willis made 79 appearances for Wasps until they folded in October 2022, making the move to La Ville Rose, the fourth-largest city in France, a month later.

-The switch across the channel has been an outstanding success for the father of two, who has won back-to-back Top 14 titles and the Champions Cup, beating Leinster in last season’s final.
+The switch across the channel has been an outstanding success for the father of two, who has won back-to-back Top 14 titles and the Investec Champions Cup, beating Leinster in last season’s final.

-Willis, who can play all three back-row positions, has fitted in perfectly alongside the likes of Antoine Dupont and Romain Ntamack in Ugo Mola’s star-studded squad.
+Willis, who can play all three back row positions, has fitted in perfectly alongside the likes of Antoine Dupont and Romain Ntamack in Ugo Mola’s star-studded squad.

 Willis has made 40 appearances for Toulouse, including three this season, which all ended in victory.
 However, he has missed the last two games against Bordeaux, a re-run of last season’s Top 14 final, and Castres, and they have lost both.